adrianrudnik/ablegram/website/docs/search/parser/ableton-live-set.md

 Whether the document has any audio tracks.

-- `+tags:ableton-live-set:audio-tracks:available=true` if the document has audio tracks.
+- `+tags:"ableton-live-set:audio-tracks:available=true"` if the document has audio tracks.
-- `+tags:ableton-live-set:audio-tracks:available=false` if the document has no audio tracks.
+- `+tags:"ableton-live-set:audio-tracks:available=false"` if the document has no audio tracks.
 </IndexTag>

 ### `ableton-live-set:midi-tracks:available`